gole1296/dataverse-review-results/README.md

 ![Review Results PCF Control](review-results-pcf-control-automated-document-review-and-approval-with-dynamics-365.png)

 ## Overview
 The Review Results control replaces the standard Dataverse subgrid with a categorized, high-readability dashboard.
 It is specifically designed to visualize AI-generated compliance results, allowing users to quickly identify which business rules passed, failed, or remained undetermined.
+It is designed to be embedded directly on a subgrid in a record of a Model Driven app (MDA)

 ## Features
-Categorized Grouping: Automatically groups evaluation results by their defined Category lookup.
+- **Categorized Grouping:** Automatically groups evaluation results by their defined Category lookup.
-Status Visualization: Provides immediate visual cues for Pass/Fail/Undetermined status choices.
+- **Status Visualization:** Provides immediate visual cues for Pass/Fail/Undetermined status choices.
-Performance Metrics: Displays AI confidence levels as decimals for transparency.
-Contextual Logic: Easy access to the underlying AI model logic for auditability.
+- **Contextual Logic:** Easy access to the underlying AI model logic for auditability.

 ## Configuration & Installation

 ### Prerequisites
-![Review Results PCF Control](validation-results-automated-document-review-and-approval-with-dynamics-365.png) Dataverse Tables: Ensure the Evaluation Result table is created with the required schema (Result Choice, Rule Name, Confidence, and Category).
+![Review Results PCF Control](validation-results-automated-document-review-and-approval-with-dynamics-365.png)
+- **Dataverse Tables:** Ensure the Evaluation Result table is created with the required schema (Result Choice, Rule Name, Confidence, and Category).
-Environment: A Power Platform environment with PCF for Model-Driven Apps enabled.
+- **Environment:** A Power Platform environment with PCF for Model-Driven Apps enabled.